 - Alien Invasion: The Mystery of the Deserted Castle has a very Sci-Fi alien invasion of the Magic Land by the means of a sleeper ship and an additional enslaved alien race.
 Now what are the chances of aliens landing right in the Magic Land?
 One can just assume that it also acts as a Weirdness Magnet for the entire planet.
 This would've been a definite Jumping the Shark moment for the series if the book wasn't such welcome change after a very slow-paced The Yellow Fog.

-- Actually, it is stated that they looked for a land away from military bases - they estimated that should they land in an industrialized area, it will be a very Easily Thwarted Alien Invasion.
+- Justified, in this case, since they were explicitly looking for a land away from military bases - they estimated that should they land in an industrialized area, it will be a very Easily Thwarted Alien Invasion.

 - Alternate Continuity